Renjian-buchai/cinitpp/readme.md

 cinitpp
 ```

-To force an initialisation even when the current directory is not empty, use the flag `-F, -f, --force`
+To force an initialisation even when the current directory is not empty, use the flag `-f, --force`

-Note, the input directory must follow immediately after the flag `-I, -i, --input`.
+Note, the input directory must follow immediately after the flag `-I, --input`.

-Using the flag `-G, -g, --global` will read the configuration that's effective globally.
+Using the flag `-g, --global` will read the configuration that's effective globally.

 ```pwsh
 cinitpp -G